CQD: Replacement

-This distress signal soon became known as "SOS" because it has the same dash-dot sequence as the letters S O S with the gaps between the letters removed, and in fact is properly written S̅O̅S̅, with an overbar, to distinguish it from the three individual letters.
+This signal soon became known as SOS because it has the same dash-dot sequence as the letters with the gaps between them removed, and in fact is properly written S̅O̅S̅, with an overbar, to distinguish it from the three individual letters.
 In contrast, CQD is transmitted as three distinct letters with a short gap between each, like regular text.
-The SOS distress code is also easier to hear as it is nine symbols long, while no other character or sign is longer than six symbols.
-Germany had first adopted this distress signal in regulations effective 1 April 1905.
+SOS is also easier to hear as it is nine symbols long, while no other character or sign is longer than six symbols.
+Germany had first adopted SOS in regulations effective 1 April 1905.

 History of wireless distress rescues

 From 1899 to 1908, nine documented rescues were made by the use of wireless.
 The earliest of these was a distress call from the East Goodwin lightship.
 However, for the earliest of these, there was no standardized distress signal.
 The first US ship to send a wireless distress call in 1905 simply sent HELP (in both International Morse and American Morse code).

-On 7 December 1903, Ludwig Arnson was a wireless operator aboard the liner SS Kroonland when she lost a propeller off the Irish coast.
+On 7 December 1903, Ludwig Arnson was a wireless operator aboard the liner SS Kroonland when the ship lost a propeller off the Irish coast.
 His call of CQD brought aid from a British cruiser.
-In 1944 Arnson received the Marconi Memorial Medal of Achievement in recognition of his sending the first wireless distress signal.
+In 1944 Arnson received the Marconi Memorial Medal of Achievement of the Veteran Wireless Operators Association, in recognition of his sending the first CQD wireless distress signal from an American vessel.
 By February 1904, the Marconi Wireless Company required all its operators to use CQD for a ship in distress or for requiring URGENT assistance.
 In the early morning of 23 January 1909, whilst sailing into New York from Liverpool, RMS Republic collided with the Italian liner SS Florida in fog off the Massachusetts island of Nantucket.
 Radio Operator Jack Binns sent the CQD distress signal by wireless transmission.

 On 15 April 1912, RMS Titanic radio operator Jack Phillips initially sent "CQD", which was still commonly used by British ships.
 Harold Bride, the junior radio operator, suggested using S̅O̅S̅, saying half-jokingly that it might be his last chance to use the new code.
 Phillips thereafter began to alternate between the two.
 Although Bride survived, Phillips perished in the sinking.